ShadowXG/GameHub-backend/README.md

-# Team Project 1
+# GameHub

-(Team Project 1) is an online database of information relating to video games.
+GameHub is an online database of information relating to video games.

 ## Technologies Used